veebch/icarus/README.md

 # Icarus

 This is the instruction kit for making the simplest of LED lights.
+It all centres around a CREE XLamp® CMU2236 LED.
+An inexpensive and bright (~5.5Klm) LED.